-- •Core U.S. investment-grade fixed income had a difficult quarter, but this was largely a correction in terms of valuations as fundamentals remained attractive.
-Fixed-income markets have signaled improved growth prospects on the tail of higher interest rates in addition to increased stimulus and infrastructure spending that should result in higher deficits and more U.S. Treasury issuance.
-Still, given the magnitude of the recent move in rates, we see any further moves higher as incremental. - •Inflation expectations are higher in the short term than in the long term.
+- Fixed-income markets have signaled improved growth prospects on the tail of higher interest rates in addition to increased stimulus and infrastructure spending that should result in higher deficits and more U.S. Treasury issuance. - Inflation expectations are higher in the short term than in the long term.
+Inflation expectations have risen above the Fed's target and rest at their highest levels in over a decade.
 We share the Federal Reserve's sentiment that higher short-term inflation will likely be transitory.
-Securitized sectors remain attractive in our view, especially agency mortgage-backed securities. - •The Income Fund's duration positioning began the quarter slightly underweight the benchmark, but ended the period slightly overweight.
+Securitized sectors remain attractive in our view, especially agency mortgage-backed securities. - The Income Fund's duration positioning began the quarter slightly neutral the benchmark, but ended the period slightly underweight.
 Duration is a measure of risk in bond investing and indicates how price-sensitive a bond is to changes in interest rates.
 A long (overweight) duration stance indicates the portfolio duration is higher than that of the benchmark whereas a short (underweight) duration stance indicates a lower duration.
 Duration is measured in years and securities with longer durations are more sensitive to interest-rate changes.
-With yields near historic lows, the Fund's managers are likely to stay close to neutral until volatility subsides. - •It was overweight corporate bonds as managers viewed them as a better relative value despite higher prices than last year. - •Within the long-term overweight to securitized sectors, commercial MBS and ABS were the largest allocations while the agency MBS allocation was close to that of the benchmark. - •An overweight to off-benchmark non-agency MBS remained as the sector continued to trade at attractive spreads.
+With yields near historic lows, the Fund's managers are likely to stay close to neutral until volatility subsides. - It was overweight corporate bonds as managers viewed them as a better relative value despite higher prices than last year. - Within the long-term overweight to securitized sectors, commercial MBS and ABS were the largest allocations while the agency MBS allocation was close to that of the benchmark. - An overweight to off-benchmark non-agency MBS remained as the sector continued to trade at attractive spreads.